waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/1-sprint-1-prototype.md

 ### Testing

-I moved through the design with my end-user seeing if it all flowed well
+I moved through the design with my end user seeing if it all flowed well

+My end user said " yeah it looks fine but i reckon you need a way to tell which is a favourite instead of ot being on top, like put a header or something, and also I'd need a way to see which exercises are mine, also would definitelyt need a logout button, and a way to delete the exercises I own.
+Also change the back button to like a home symbol in the top or something.
+And also maybe centre the Name in the header"

 ### Changes / Improvements

-My end-user said " yeah it looks fine but i reckon you need a way to tell which is a favourite instead of ot being on top, like put a header or something, and also I'd need a way to see which exercises are mine, also would definitelyt need a logout button, and a way to delete the exercises I own.
-Also change the back button to like a home symbol in the top or something.
-And also maybe centre the Name in the header, and add a logout button, wanna be able to log out."

 - List of Favourites, Owned and Other exercises, with a small symbol and key showiing which favourites are owned
 - Added delete button for exercises which are owned by the user.